lai-kevin/Forum-Microservice/README.md

 ## Overview

 Forum-Microservice is designed to provide a scalable and containerized environment for deploying a microservice-based application resembling a Reddit-style forum.
-The docker image is available on [DockerHub] (https://hub.docker.com/r/kevinlaisoftware/forum) This image encapsulates the Node.js application responsible for handling forum-related functionalities, with seamless integration capabilities for MongoDB.
+The docker image is available on [DockerHub](https://hub.docker.com/r/kevinlaisoftware/forum).
+This image encapsulates the Node.js application responsible for handling forum-related functionalities, with seamless integration capabilities for MongoDB.

 ## Features